jeethub26230/Technical/README.md

 # Technical-Den
+This Repository is only for non profitable practices.

-This Repo is only for TD students.
+This Repo is only for learning & education purpose of TD students.